 68. Weekly workout video subscription: Release a new workout video every week to keep your customers on their toes!

-69. Meal-prep plans: Give your clients a little help in the kitchen, with some healthy recipes and meal plans.
-You could share them weekly in a PDF, or put everything together into an ebook.
+69. Meal-prep plans: Give your clients a little help in the kitchen with some healthy recipes and meal plans.
+Share them weekly in a PDF, or put everything together into an ebook.

-70. Workout plans: Fitness and nutrition coach Dorota created this 8-week program, aimed at busy moms who want to live a healthier lifestyle, complete with a private Facebook group and workout videos.
+70. Workout plans: Fitness and nutrition coach Dorota Soto created this 8-week program aimed at busy moms who want to live a healthier lifestyle.
+It comes with a private Facebook group and workout videos.

-A photographers’ skillset is highly sought after in pretty much every field you could imagine; meaning that the opportunities are limitless!
-Whether you specialize in weddings, business events or cat food advertisements, you can create some pretty awesome digital products on the side.
+A photographer’s skillset is highly sought after in pretty much every field!
+Whether you specialize in weddings, business events or cat food advertisements, you can create some awesome digital products.

 Video content is one of the most popular digital products.
-So if you’re a videographer, you should definitely think about selling some of these digital goods.
+If you’re a videographer, think about selling some of these digital goods.

-74. Video animation intros: YouTubers will go crazy for premade introduction templates which they can add to their videos.
+74. Video animation intros: YouTubers will go crazy for premade introduction templates that they can add to their videos.

-76. Videography tutorials: Show beginner videographers how you got started, what equipment you use, and the best filming techniques in your field.
+76. Videography tutorials: Show beginner videographers how you got started, the equipment you use, and the best filming techniques in your field.

 77. LUTs and presets: Check out the example below from Jeven Dovey, who sells preset video colors that other videographers can use.